Contributor: Greg Connellan

 Witnesses may object to giving evidence on the grounds that they may incriminate themselves.
 However, a coroner is empowered to direct witnesses to give evidence if it is in the interests of justice for the witnesses to give evidence.
 Witnesses are issued certificates stating that any evidence they give cannot be used against them in any court or before any person or body authorised by the law of the state.

 Coroner’s assistants are usually police prosecutors.
-However, when police officers may be involved in a death (e.g. a person dies in police custody or is shot by a police officer), lawyers are engaged to assist the coroner.
+However, when police officers may be involved in a death (e.g. a person dies in police custody), lawyers are engaged to assist the coroner.

-The coroner attempts to establish, if possible, the identity of the deceased, the cause of death, and in some cases, the circumstances in which the death occurred.
+The coroner attempts to establish the identity of the deceased, the cause of death, and in some cases, the circumstances in which the death occurred.

 From a public interest point of view, it is important to note that the coroner may comment on any matter connected with the death, including matters related to public health and safety or the administration of justice.
 This power enables the coroner to make positive recommendations for change to prevent future deaths.